atadas10/Learn-SQL/sql-best-practises.md

     o.order_date >= '2023-01-01';
 ```

-## 5. WHERE Clause Instead of HAVING
+## 5. WHERE clause instead of HAVING

 - **Best Practice**